Ōoku: The Inner Chambers: Yoshimune

 The story begins with the death of the seventh Shogun, Tokugawa Ietsugu, a young girl, and the subsequent reign of the eighth Shogun, Yoshimune.
 She appointed her entourage Kanō Hisamichi as her intermediator, and carried out various reforms of the shogunate administration.
 Her decisive reforms also extended to the Ōoku, where three thousand beautiful men were ridiculed as the wasteful spenders of the shogunate.

 One day, Yoshimune wondered why women had both female and male names.
 In official documents, all women were listed under male names, and even if they had husbands, they were either not mentioned, or they were purposely listed as wives under female names.
 She believed that this made it impossible to obtain accurate statistics for the country and harmed the shogunate administration.

-She met with Murase Masasuke, the head of Secretary, to view the logbooks that recorded everything in the Ōoku.
-He told her that they were named the Chronicle of the Dying Day, named Kasuga, a former senior chamberlain and founder of the Ōoku.
-To Yoshimune's surprise, Masasuke also told her that Lady Kasuga was a woman.
-She then began to open the pages of the logbooks, thinking that if she read them, she would find the answer to why all the official records used male names, even though it was women who were running the country.
+She met with Murase Masasuke, the head of Secretary, to view the logbooks recording everything in the Ōoku.
+Masasuke told her that the logbooks were named the Chronicle of the Dying Day by Kasuga, the founder of the Ōoku.
+Yoshimune asked him what kind of man Kasuga was, but Masasuke revealed that Lady Kasuga was a woman.
+Yoshimune was surprised and began opening the pages of the logbooks.
+She thought that reading them would explain why official records used male names even though women were running the country.